jjsanchezb/automations-assistant/Readme.md

 The entire system is designed to showcase its power by executing a "meta" workflow—using the platform's own standard building blocks to automate the creation and onboarding of a new integration for itself.

 **User Command:** "Onboard the new 'Simple CRM' API.
 The OpenAPI spec is at http://crm-api:8055/server/specs/oas.
-After scaffolding the integration, create a health check monitor for its /users endpoint, create a Planka card for the 'Integration Review' board, and notify the \#integrations channel in Slack."
+After scaffolding the integration, create a health check monitor for its /users endpoint, create a Focalboard card for the 'Integration Review' board, and notify the \#integrations channel in Slack."

 ## **🏗️ System Architecture**